s473573/NoteVault/README.md

-# secure_note
+# NoteVault

-A new Flutter project.
+A Flutter project.